 In a traditional pool, you add chlorine manually in order to keep the chlorine level in your pool up to par for sanitation.
 However, this requires added concentrated chemicals directly into your pool water.
 It also means that there may be more chlorine than you need in your swimming pool.

 When you choose a salt water system, you add a salt chlorine generator to your pool.
 This takes the pool salt that you add to the water and runs it through salt cells.
 The salt goes through electrolysis and reacts with water to form the hypochlorous acid that keeps your pool clean.
 This system costs more to install at first, but it saves you money in supply costs and can last for up to seven years without replacement.

 You may be wondering why swimming in a salt water pool feels so different than swimming in a traditional chlorine pool if they both rely on the same chemical for cleaning.
 Most people who own a salt water pool say that the water is smoother, less harsh on the body, and even smells better than a chlorine pool.
 How is this the case if both pools have chlorine?

 The main difference in the chlorine level.
 When you add concentrated chlorine to your pool, there is more of the chemical in the water.
 It’s also hard to control the amount in the water at any time.
 A salt chlorine generator gradually turns salt into chlorine, and so the salt level is usually higher than the chlorine level at any given time.
 This is why salt water pools feel so different; they may have chlorine, but there is much less of it present.

-Building Your Perfect Salt Water Pool
+Building Your Perfect Backyard Pool

 If you want to create a custom pool using a salt water system, call Pools by Design today!
 We work with you to create a unique and gorgeous design for your pool, whether you want something more contemporary or more traditional.
-Designing pools is our passion, and we are excited to see what we can create with you.